 Pregnancy normally lasts about nine months, but it can feel like a lifetime of discovery through the process.
 It is truly going through baby steps even before your little one gets here.
-The learning curve can be wide on what to do to protect you and your baby: what foods are best, vitamins to take, how much exercise and vaccines during pregnancy?
+The learning curve can be wide on what to do to protect you and your baby: what foods are best, what vitamins to take, how much exercise to get and getting vaccines during pregnancy?

 Talk with your health care provider to discuss health history, previous vaccines and what shots are advised if you are pregnant or plan to become pregnant.
 For those women who travel out of the country or at increased risk for certain infections, your provider may suggest other vaccines.

 The Centers for Disease Control and Prevention outlines the top seven things you need to know about shots and pregnancy:

 - You aren’t just protecting yourself – vaccines during pregnancies give your baby some early protection too.